 Make Your Own Stone Bench

 There's something wonderful about stone benches in the garden.
 They're timeless, classic, and elegant, and they can turn any space into a magical fairyland or pleasant place to rest.
-Depending on what kind of stone you use and how you place it, a bench may be formal, quirky, or highly natural in appearance, but no matter how you slice it, it's a great addition to the garden, especially along with a gorgeous garden path.
+Depending on what kind of stone you use and how you place it, a bench may be formal, quirky, or highly natural in appearance, but no matter how you slice it, it's a great addition to your yard, especially along with a gorgeous garden path.

 Whether you need more garden seating, want to boost the value of your home by enhancing the landscaping, or just plain like stone benches, if you want to install one, you've come to the right place.

 Your next option is to buy stone from a quarry or garden store.
 Quarries can provide a wide range of stones including stone ordered from more remote locations, and they can also cut and work it for you, if desired.
-Garden stores typically have access to a similar range of options, but it's geared specifically towards gardening needs.
-You may, however, pay a premium because it's considered a specialty item, whereas a quarry might offer more reasonable prices (especially if you can find a willing tile contractor who's able to help you access wholesale prices).
+Garden stores typically have access to a similar range of options, geared specifically towards gardening needs.
+You may, however, pay a premium because it's considered a specialty item, whereas a quarry might offer more reasonable pricing (especially if you can find a willing tile contractor who's able to help you access wholesale prices).

 A friend, or two, can also be really helpful.
 Your stone bench may require some digging as well as hauling large stones around.
 Many hands make light work, and reduce the risk of injuries!

-You'll be anchoring support stones in the ground, so they don't need to be perfectly even, and you can use more than two supports; three creates maximum stability and strength.
+Because you'll be anchoring support stones in the ground, they don't need to be perfectly even, and you can use more than two supports; three creates maximum stability and strength.
 To prevent subsidence, dig out holes for the support stones, line them with gravel, cover the gravel in sand, and then place the stones.
 This provides support and drainage so the stones won't list into the ground over time.

 Once you have a stone bench in place, you can explore whether you want a retaining wall or backrest.
 If you're lucky, you might have a single slab that can be lowered into the earth to make a visually striking backrest.
 You'll definitely want a friend for managing that, as such stones are very heavy (as you probably already noticed when installing the seat).
 You can also stack stones, dry or with masonry, to build up a comfortable place for people to rest their backs.